 Our current constitution

-This constitution will be thoroughly reviewed at our 2019 AGM.
-Members and the 2018 Executive recognise it is not fit for purpose as it stands.
+This constitution is currently being reviewed as we recognise it is not fit for purpose as it stands.
 We want a clearer, more inclusive, democratic constitution that makes the Executive properly accountable to members and enshrines good practice in the way we work.
+Prior to the 2021 AGM, a survey of members was undertaken to shape a new constitution.
+The results of the survey are available here.

 Our name is Disability Labour, referred to below as ‘the group’.